mujtabaaslam/compiler/README.md

     | let x = e1 in e2 | fun x -> e | fix f x -> e | e1 (e2)
 ```

-It also supports four command flags:
+It also supports five command flags:

 -lex -- processes the input source file through the lexing phase and prints the resulting stream of tokens to the console
 -parse -- processes the input source file through the parsing phase and prints the resulting abstract syntax tree